presleyigie1/weather-app/README.md

 > ####	Here are the lists of taks done during this project:
 > - used 'useState' hook
 > - Used axios to make HTTP request
-> - Created the location search using axios
+> - Created the location search using axios and an api
 > - Designed layout of how the weather would be displayed in index.css
 > - Ask the user (in the container) to Input a location in the search bar
 > - Displayed weather, used openweather JSON as template to find id's needed